Medicine and Surgery Course Details

 Facts About The University

-The University of Parma was founded in 1117 as the Universita degli Studi di Parma and is a non-profit public university in the urban area of the small town of Parma with a population of between 50,000 and 24,999 inhabitants in Emilia-Romagna.
+The University of Parma was founded in 1117 as the Universita degli Studi di Parma and is a non-profit public university in the urban area of the small town of Parma with a population of 50,000 in Emilia-Romagna.
 The university has 18 faculties, 35 initial courses, 6 single-cycle courses, 38 secondary courses, many postgraduate and teaching programs, and several master’s degrees and research doctorates.

 The University of Parma offers various services and facilities for students such as orientation courses, computer laboratories, language centers, libraries, study rooms, museums, foreign language courses, scholarships for students, welcome points, assistance for students with disabilities, and disadvantaged people and sports facilities.
 These achievements make the university one of the most important and well-known university centers in Europe.
 Students have many facilities at their disposal to improve the quality of their studies and university life.